 Or set him up with an Alexa-enabled Echo Dot — a Bluetooth speaker that does even more.
 He can ask it any question, play zillions of songs, listen to books, play games, order a pizza, or have Alexa tell dad jokes when he’s run out of his own.
 And if Dad has any other Bluetooth speakers set up around the house, the Echo Dot can stream music through them, allowing him to listen from any room in the house.

 Ties and socks may be cliche, but some dads genuinely need them for work or play.
 And done right, they don’t have to be boring.

 Fun socks let Dad express his personal style, even if he has to hide it under generic business attire.
 The dad socks gift set from Men’s Warehouse includes three pairs of colorful socks packaged in a box that reads, “I love you, Dad.”
 If he still has little ones at home, a daddy-and-me sock gift set is both useful and sweet.
 Or if your dad’s into sports, get him a couple of pairs of Stance socks.
-Stance makes them for MLB, the NBA, the NFL, and even collegiate teams.
+Stance makes them for MLB, the NBA, and the NFL.